orcnog/orcnog-card-viewer/README.md

 Orcnog Card Viewer's world debut! (or so i thought!)

 ## v0.1.1
-Release 0.1.1 - ready for package submission!
+Release 0.1.1 - ready for package submission! (or so i thought!)

 ## v0.1.2
+Release 0.1.2 - some quick changes for package approval. removed possibly-copyrighted sabaac image.
+ACTUAL WORLD DEBUT HERE.
+Hello world!

+## v0.1.3
 First round of bugfixes and me-aculpas.
 Added decent README (including this changelog section), and a demo video.
 Nerfed the compatibility to just v11, as user feedback indicates it's not compatible with v10 =/